China–South Korea relations: BTS Korean War controversy

-On 13 October 2020, RM, a member and also leader of South Korean boy group BTS, made a speech about the Korean War, where he told South Korea shared history of pains with the United States.
-This caused uproar in China, and Chinese-run media lashed out at BTS for what they perceived as bias and insensitivity to China's role on the other side of the conflict, and some Chinese netizens have called to boycott Korean popular culture.
-This has led to backlash among some Korean netizens who accused China of exaggerating the situation.
+On 13 October 2020, South Korean boy group BTS received the James A. Van Fleet Award from the Korea Society, an American nonprofit organization.
+During the ceremony, the band's leader RM made a speech about the Korean War, where he said: "We will always remember the history of pain that our two nations share together and sacrifices of countless men and women."
+This caused negative reactions on Chinese social media as some Chinese netizens supported a boycott of the band, and state-run outlet Global Times lashed out at BTS for what it perceived as bias and insensitivity to China's role on the other side of the conflict.
+This has led to backlash among some Korean netizens who accused China of exaggerating the situation and the online Chinese backlash against the group faded within a week, with the Global Times quietly taking down some of its negative articles on the band.